JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # Azure-MG-Sub-Governance-Reporting

-This script iterates MG hierachy down to Subscription level capturing RBAC, Policies and Policy Initiatives
+This script iterates MG hierachy down to Subscription level capturing RBAC, Policies and Policy Initiatives to provide you with full insights into your Azure Governance.

-## Required permissions
+## Required permissions in Azure on Root Management Group

-* RBAC 'Management Group Reader' Role
+* RBAC: _Management Group Reader_
-* RBAC 'Reader' Role
+* RBAC: _Reader_

 ## Powershell requirements